plekakis/yatm/README.md

 # yatm (yet another task manager)
-A simple to use threaded task manager, supporting either std::thread or native thread libraries.
+A simple to use threaded task manager, wrapping the native platform API.
-Customisable through a series of macros that change the behaviour of the scheduler:
-* YATM_STD_THREAD
-* YATM_WIN64
-* YATM_APPLE
-* YATM_LINUX
-* YATM_DEBUG
-* YATM_TTY
-* and more

 # Installation
-Simply include the yatm.hpp in your project.
-Before using it, certain #defines must be set, the most important ones being:
+Simply include the yatm.hpp in your project, while optionally defining before it:
-* Platform: currently either YATM_STD_THREAD, YATM_WIN64, YATM_LINUX or YATM_APPLE.
 * YATM_DEBUG: 1 for builds that can assert, 0 otherwise
+* YATM_TTY: functionality for tty output.

 ## Example usage 1
 This example shows how to initialise the scheduler and run 10 tasks asynchronously, waiting for their completion.